HIGHNESS GLOBAL CAPITAL INC. ANTI-MONEY LAUNDERING POLICY AND ANTI-TERRORIST FINANCING POLICY

 The United Nations (UN) defines money laundering as “any act or attempted act to disguise the source of money or assets derived from criminal activity.”
 It is the process whereby “dirty money” (money generated through criminal activity) is transformed into “clean money,” the criminal origin of which is difficult to trace.
 ML has three recognized stages:

 - Placement – placing the proceeds of crime into the financial system.
 Also referred to as the “physical disposal” of cash proceeds derived from illegal activity.

 - Layering – separating illicit proceeds from their source by creating complex layers of financial transactions designed to disguise the audit trail and the source and ownership of funds (i.e. through the use of monetary instruments and electronic transfers).

 - Integration – adding an apparent legitimacy to criminally derived wealth.
 For instance, via a complicated web of transactions designed to make tracing of the original source nearly impossible.
 Upon success of stage two of layering, integration then places the laundered funds back into the economy, so the funds appear as if they are normally derived proceeds of business.

 Any of the above-noted three stages may occur consecutively or concurrently.

-Methods of money laundering include:
+Methods of ML include: